Bang! (World Party album)

-Bang! is the third studio album by British group World Party, released by Ensign Records on 20 April 1993.
+Bang! is the third studio album by Welsh-British group World Party, released by Ensign Records on 26 April 1993.

 Overview

-While previous World Party albums were essentially solo projects by multi-instrumentalist Karl Wallinger, for this album World Party officially became a three-person group: Wallinger (vocals, keyboards, guitars, basses, etc.), Dave Catlin-Birch (guitars), and Chris Sharrock (drums).
+While previous World Party albums were essentially solo projects by multi-instrumentalist Karl Wallinger, for this album World Party officially became a three-person group: Wallinger (vocals, keyboards, guitars, basses, etc.), David Catlin-Birch (guitars), and Chris Sharrock (drums).
 As well, the band is aided by a number of guest artists.

 Release

 In 2000, the album was re-released by Papillon Records with new cover art.
-Since 2000 the reissues omitted the track "Give It All Away (Reprise)".
+Since 2000 the reissues omitted the 12th track "Give It All Away (Reprise)" and the hidden track "Kuwait City".

 Track listing

 All songs written by Karl Wallinger, except where noted.